pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/5_binary_heap_n_priority_queue/2_priority_note.md

 - a binary tree based abstract data structure
 - where each element is associated with priority
 - element with high priority are served before element with low priority
-- normally, low priority tag number means hight priority
+- normally, low priority tag number means high priority

 #### Implementation